 Those most at risk for asbestos exposure from Bell Asbestos Mines were the miners and millers of the chrysotile asbestos.
 Asbestos fiber from dumping 250 tons of waste from the Bell Mine polluted the area of Thetford, Quebec.

 Dr. Lewinsohn, Turner & Newall’s physician, found that instead of providing workers with safe conditions, the mill increased asbestos output.

 However, the asbestos exposure risk reached much further.
 Federal Mogul inherited the majority of its asbestos claims after acquiring Turner & Newall.
 A wide range of construction occupations were exposed to these products, including insulation workers, carpenters, painters and electricians.

 Sprayed Limpet Asbestos contained 60 percent asbestos, 38 percent cement and 2 percent mineral oil.
-As a fireproofing treatment, insulation workers applied Limpet to steel beams, girders, columns or the underside of flooring.
+As a fireproofing treatment_are you even in though_, insulation workers applied Limpet to steel beams, girders, columns or the underside of flooring.